ebenagati/Portfolio/Spotify Project/README.md

 | Wretch 32     | Something                                       | 205   |

 **Listening Time**
+A query to determine how much time i've spent listening to songs on Spotify.

 ```sql
 SELECT
     CAST(SUM(CAST(milliseconds AS BIGINT)) / 60000.0 AS DECIMAL(10,2)) AS Minutes_Listened,